JesusCRIS90/beexy-doc-page/README.md

 * @beexy/ngx-layouts

 For now, the webpage is under development.
-Once time, I first-version is ready will be published.
+Once time a first-version is ready will be published.

 Thanks